Driver Instructor Training Frequently Asked Questions

 What areas can I work in?

-If I join ProScot how long do I need to stay with them?
+If I join ProScot on a franchise how long do I need to stay with them?

 Can you tell me about how a ProScot franchise works and how much it costs?

-ProScot offer very flexible franchise options to suit our instructors, the level of support and the franchise option selected, such as with or without a car, determines the cost of the franchise.
+ProScot offer very flexible franchise options to suit our instructors, the level of support and the franchise option selected, such as with or without a car, your experience, grade and how many pupils you require from us each year determines the cost of the franchise.
+Our Franchise is flexible it grows with you, the less pupils and less support you need the cheaper your franchise becomes.
 The best way to find out more is to contact our office directly.